King's Living Bursary 2022-23

 King's commitment to financially assisting students who need extra funding to complete their studies.

-Students do not need to apply for the Bursary and will be contacted automatically in November 2021 as long as they meet the eligibility criteria.
+Students do not need to apply for the Bursary and will be contacted automatically in mid November 2022 as long as they meet the eligibility criteria.

 Am I eligible for the King's Living Bursary scheme?